privacyguides/privacyguides.org/docs/passwords.en.md

     ![Strongbox logo](assets/img/password-management/strongbox.svg){ align=right }

-    **Strongbox** is an open-source password manager for iOS and macOS that supports KeePass and Password Safe formats.
-It offers a [premium version](https://strongboxsafe.com/pricing/) with more features such as TouchID and FaceID unlocking.
+    **Strongbox** is a native, open-source password manager for iOS and macOS.
+Supporting both KeePass and Password Safe formats, Strongbox can be used in tandem with other password managers, like KeePassXC, on non-Apple platforms.
+By employing a [freemium model](https://strongboxsafe.com/pricing/), Strongbox offers most features under its free tier with more convenience-oriented [features](https://strongboxsafe.com/comparison/)—such as biometric authentication—locked behind a subscription or perpetual license.

     [:octicons-home-16: Homepage](https://strongboxsafe.com){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://strongboxsafe.com/privacy/){ .card-link title="Privacy Policy" }